-Having been a father for 10 years I thought I would share with you what fatherhood means to me and the journey so far.
+I have been a father for 10 years!
+I thought I would share with you what fatherhood means to me and the journey so far.
 This is MY experience.

-Ode to my father first and foremost who I feel set a good example for us and set the bar really high.
+First and foremost, ode to my father.
+A man who I feel set a good example for us and set the bar really high.
 Nothing but respect!
 One thing he would not allow us or any of the children we played with to say was ‘pfutsek’.
 Hanzi imbwa indiyo inotukwa kunzi pfutsek.
-Had a fabulous relationship with my father inlaw, at no point did he ever treat me like a mukwasha, we would spend hours talking.
-Had absolute respect for these men, they shaped my perception of what it means to be a father, they are gone but their lessons remain.
+I also had a fabulous relationship with my father inlaw.
+At no point did he ever treat me like a mukwasha.
+We would spend hours talking.
+Had absolute respect for these men.
+They shaped my perception of what it means to be a father.
+These men are gone but their lessons remain.

 Children are a gift from God and he has entrusted us fathers to train them and lead our families.
-As a father I read ‘train a child in the way he should grow so he will not leave it’ `we are coaches who are to train.
-Training involves being present on the ground giving direction and encouragement.
-No good coach trains via the phone A coach who does not spend time with his team but expects good results is deluded.
+As a father I read ‘train a child in the way he should grow so he will not leave it’ we are coaches who are to train.
+Training involves being present on the ground giving direction, encouragement and discipline.
+No good coach trains via the phone.
+A coach who does not spend time with his team but expects good results is deluded.

 Loving the kids also means that I do not spare the rod, at times it hurts to see them cry but I know its necessary.
 I would rather they are disciplined by my loving hand than by the heavy hand of the law.
 “Fathers, do not exasperate your children; instead, bring them up in the training and instruction of the Lord.”
 Its keeping that balance that is very important and is no easy job.
 But the rewards a great.
 Some we will only reap when our kids have left our home.

 “How can two walk together unless they agree?”
 Choose your friends who influence you carefully as a father.
 As a rule the closest people to me are other fathers, christians to be specific.
-I also spend a lot of time with young men who are about to marry, and share as much with them as possible.
-I encourage them to marry and try my level best to show them that marriage is a beautiful thing and fatherhood is something worthy to be desired.
+I also spend a lot of time with young men who are about to marry.
+Share as much with them as possible.
+Encouraging them to marry.
+Trying my level best to show them that marriage is a beautiful thing.
+Fatherhood is something honourable and worthy to be desired.

 I try my very best to answer all of my children questions, tough as it maybe.
 But its important I provide answers otherwise someone else will.